Continuous Improvement Planning: A Key Step

 Deming said that, ‘Without data you are just another person with an opinion.’
 Without a plan we are just another person or team with a bunch of hope and unrealised aspirations.
 Planning is something that takes practice and discipline – but without a plan we are rudderless at sea.

-Don’t keep continuous improvement planning isolated – Get a view of the greater C.I. framework
+Don't plan in isolation - Get a view of the greater C.I. framework

-To make the most of our continuous improvement planning efforts, we must ensure that they are built with adjacent processes and systems in mind.
+To make the most of the items above, we must ensure that they are built with adjacent processes and systems in mind.
 Leader Standard Work and Daily Huddles must be supported by standardised problem solving techniques, and documented Standard Operating Procedures (SOPs).

 The goal is to build Tiered Daily Management process that can handle the full PDCA loop to deliver the desired continuous improvement.
 To achieve this we must ensure that no element of the greater C.I.
 Framework is orphaned or developed in isolation.